AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 d = Datum.k(0.5,0.001)
 ```
 The **k** stands for "constant."
 Note that if you provide an uncertainty of exactly zero, the Value constructor
-will set the NOUNC (no uncertainty) DQ bit.
+will set the NOUNCERTAINTY bit.

 If you need to wrap a Value that has come from some other calculation, you may need to provide a source.
 That's beyond the scope of this part of the documentation, but if you are dealing with data